 Under the Canadian Environmental Protection Act, 1999 (CEPA), PFOS (its salts and compounds that contain one of the following groups: C8F17SO2, C8F17SO3 or C8F17SO2N) was initially regulated through the Perfluorooctane Sulfonate and Its Salts and Certain Other Compounds Regulations, which came into force in 2008 (ECCC, 2008).
 These regulations prohibited the manufacture, use, sale, offer for sale or import of PFOS, and products containing PFOS, with a limited number of exemptions, such as the use of AFFF containing PFOS.
 In 2009, PFOS was added to the Virtual Elimination List with the goal of reducing the quantity or concentration in the environment to non-detectable levels (Regulations Adding Perfluorooctane Sulfonate and Its Salts to the Virtual Elimination List; SOR/2009-15).
-In 2016, the Prohibition of Certain Toxic Substances Regulations, 2012 (PCTSR) were amended to add PFOS and the following substances to the regulations: Perfluorocarboxylic acids, their salts, and its precursors (collectively referred to as PFOA); Long-chain (C9-C20) perfluorocarboxylic acids, their salts, and their precursors (collectively referred to as LC-PFCAs; ECCC 2016).
-As the amended PCTSR maintained the prohibition of
+In 2016, the Prohibition of Certain Toxic Substances Regulations, 2012 (PCTSR) were amended to add PFOS and the following substances to the regulations: Perfluorooctanoic acid, its salts, and its precursors (collectively referred to as PFOA); Long-chain (C9-C20) perfluoroocaboxylic acids, their salts, and their precursors

-PFOS, the Perfluorooctane Sulfonate and Its Salts and Certain Other Compounds Regulations were repealed.
-The PCTSR prohibit the manufacture, use, sale, offer for sale or import of PFOS, PFOA LC-PFCAs, and their salts and precursors, and products that contain them, with a limited number of exemptions.
+(collectively referred to as LC-PFCAs; ECCC 2016).
+As the amended PCTSR maintained the prohibition of PFOS, the Perfluorooctane Sulfonate and Its Salts and Certain Other Compounds Regulations were repealed.
+The PCTSR prohibit the manufacture, use, sale, offer for sale or import of PFOS, PFOA, LC-PFCAs, and their salts and precursors, and products that contain them, with a limited number of exemptions.

-ECCC is proposing to amend the PCTSR to further restrict activities involving PFOS, PFOA, and LC-PFCAs, and their salts and precursors, in order to better achieve the environmental objective of reducing environmental concentrations to the lowest possible levels.
-The proposed regulatory amendments are expected to be published in the Canada Gazette, Part I in spring 2021.
+ECCC is proposing to amend the PCTSR to further restrict activities involving PFOS, PFOA, and LC-PFCAs, their salts and precursors, and products containing them, by removing or providing time-limits for certain remaining exemptions.
+For example, as outlined in the 2018 consultation document, the current exemption allowing the use, sale, offer for sale and import of manufactured items containing PFOA and/or LC-PFCAs would be removed.
+The proposed changes to the PCTSR will help to better achieve the environmental objective of reducing environmental concentrations to the lowest possible levels.
+The proposed regulations are expected to be published in the Canada Gazette, Part I in winter 2022.